top of page

 Take photographs of the cleanup for sharing.

-The Himalayan Cleanup is not just a cleanup and dump exercise.
+The Himalayan Cleanup is not just a 'cleanup and dump' exercise.
 It involves a waste and brand audit too, and volunteers have to be prepared for this exercise that requires diligence and patience.
 It involves the following steps

 Collect